Fincantieri declined to comment about interest in Thyssenkrupp Marine System

-Aerospace & DefenseFincantieri declined to comment about interest in Thyssenkrupp Marine System

-Fincantieri (FCT.MI) General Manager Fabio Gallia declined to comment on Friday about rumours on an interest in acquiring Thyssenkrupp Marine System (TKMS) (TKAG.DE) in partnership with German defence company Rheinmethall (RHMG.DE).
+MILANO (Reuters) - Fincantieri General Manager Fabio Gallia declined to comment on Friday about rumours on an interest in acquiring Thyssenkrupp Marine System (TKMS) in partnership with German defence company Rheinmethall.

 “We’ll see, no comment on that”, Gallia said during a conference call with analysts, asked about the rumours.